-Ryan Hernandez is in his seventh season as a member of the coaching staff of the UC San Diego men’s soccer program in 2014.
+Ryan Hernandez is in his eighth season as a member of the UC San Diego men's soccer coaching staff in 2015, and second as the associate head coach.

-Hernandez arrived in La Jolla in July of 2008 as part of head coach Jon Pascale's first staff.
-He became the top assistant for the 2013 season, and was promoted to the position of associate head coach in March of 2014.
-His responsibilities include on-field coaching, recruiting, summer camps and off-season training regimens.
-He has helped guide the Tritons to four straight winning campaigns and five out of six in all.
+Hernandez arrived in La Jolla in July of 2008 as part of head coach Jon Pascale's initial staff.
+He became the top assistant for the 2013 season, and was promoted to associate head coach in March of 2014.
+He is actively involved in all facets of the program, including on-field coaching, recruiting, fund-raising, team travel, off-season training regimens and summer camps.

-In addition to his duties at UCSD, Hernandez is currently the boy's varsity head coach at San Diego Jewish Academy (SDJA).
-He has led SDJA to the CIF San Diego Section Division IV playoffs in all five of his seasons, as well as claiming two Pacific League titles.
+In addition to his duties at UCSD, Hernandez has been the boy's varsity head coach at San Diego Jewish Academy (SDJA), leading the Lions to six CIF San Diego Section playoff appearances and a couple of Pacific League titles.

 Hernandez began his coaching career at two schools he had previously attended.
 He took over the boy's varsity program at Newport Harbor High School in Newport Beach at the age of 20 after one season each of directing the junior varsity squad and assisting with the varsity.
-Hernandez led his alma mater to a Sunset League title and a deep run in the CIF Southern Section playoffs in his first go-around in charge.
-He spent seven years in all coaching at his alma mater.
+Hernandez led NHHS to a Sunset League title and a deep run in the CIF Southern Section playoffs in his first go-around in charge.
+He spent a total of seven years coaching there.

 In 2007, Hernandez was an assistant coach at Orange Coast College in Costa Mesa.
 The Pirates finished with an 8-8-6 record, narrowly missing a spot in the Orange Empire Conference Championship.
 He also coached the U-16 side and helped with academy teams at the Pateadores Soccer Club in Costa Mesa.